reactjs/react.dev/content/docs/introducing-jsx.md

 ### JSX is an Expression Too

-After compilation, JSX expressions become regular JavaScript objects.
+After compilation, JSX expressions become regular JavaScript function calls and evaluate to JavaScript objects.

 This means that you can use JSX inside of `if` statements and `for` loops, assign it to variables, accept it as arguments, and return it from functions: